fex2000/JustBedwars/README.md

 # Info
-JUstBedwars is a Hypixel Bedwars Companion App for finding Player Stats.
+JustBedwars is a Hypixel Bedwars Companion App for finding Player Stats.

 # Installation
 Go to [Here](https://fex2000.github.io/JustBedwars/) and click "Download Installer", after there, I hope you have the knowledge of opening a file.